An introduction to CAFM systems

 Planned preventative maintenance (PPM)

-With a greater understanding of assets and their specific requirements, CAFM can lend itself to organising PPM tasks.
-Having the knowledge to analyse the status of assets and prioritise maintenance based on accurate data saves time and protects the operational efficiency of a business.
+With a greater understanding of assets and their specific requirements, CAFM can lend itself to organizing PPM tasks.
+Having the knowledge to analyze the status of assets and prioritize maintenance based on accurate data saves time and protects the operational efficiency of a business.

 CAFM can help in giving teams a clear understanding of their stock levels in real-time.
-This allows them to plan in advance if a particular resource is running low, and automate the restocking of this if it reaches a certain trigger point.
-Consequently, this also reduces the risk of overspending on a particular item, which will have a positive impact on an organisation’s budget.
+This allows them to plan in advance if a particular resource is running low and automate the restocking of this if it reaches a certain trigger point.
+Consequently, this also reduces the risk of overspending on a particular item, which will have a positive impact on an organization’s budget.

 Help desk assistance

 While it is beneficial to be proactive when it comes to maintenance, these issues can’t always be predicted.
 The help desk feature of most CAFM systems provides an effective balance between the proactive and reactive aspects of facilities management, with access to real-time updates on the status of the building and its assets, and providing a location for people to log issues when they are identified.